bazilinskyy/coupled-sim/README.md

 ![](ReadmeFiles/mvn_windows.png)

 ##### The post era of having problems with Windows
-If you have an avatar in MVN Analyze and all the sensors are working, boot Unity 5.5.0 for the stimulation.
+If you have an avatar in MVN Analyze and all the sensors are working, boot Unity for the simulation.
 See figure below: press play to launch the simulation, use the dropdown menu to select a participant and press the trial button to launch a trial.

 ![](ReadmeFiles/mvn_unity.png)